CoreumFoundation/coreum/x/dex/spec/matching.md

 P - execution price (decimal)
-Qa' - final quantity of token A to be traded (integer) Qb' - final quantity of token B to be traded (integer) P = pn / pd, where pn is price numerator (integer) and pd - price denominator (integer)
+Qa' - final quantity of token A to be traded (integer) Qb' - final quantity of token B to be traded (integer) P = pn / pd, where pn is price numerator (integer), pd - price denominator (integer), pd/pn is an irreducible fraction
 ```

 We can define the `Qb'` as: